 Project Allocation: Management Board considers the Interview Panel recommendations, student preferences, availability of industrial funding and distribution of projects across the four University partners.

-If a project is not allocated to a Cohort 4 student, it is possible for it to be carried forward for Cohort 5.
-Supervisors will be asked to confirm their preferences about this after the allocation decisions are confirmed.
+Projects that were not allocated to a Cohort 4 student, can be carried forward for Cohort 5.
+Supervisors will be asked to confirm their preferences about this.

 To submit a project supervisors must complete the project proposal form, in Word format.

 This form will be used for two purposes: